Innovation in Place

 Through innovation, we can create a fairer society across geographies and groups, and in particular places and spaces.
 Where innovation happens matters – it can change quality of life.
 By taking development to targeted regions, and understanding their unique challenges and potential, we can enable socio-economic flourishing.

-We work in isolated rural communities and areas of poverty, to develop entrepreneurial ecosystems; with the NHS, UK and international governments, Local Enterprise Partnerships, present and future leaders; and drive change in connectivity infrastructures, support natural disaster response, and promote compassionate leadership.
+We work in isolated rural communities and areas of poverty to develop entrepreneurial ecosystems.
+We collaborate with the NHS, UK and international governments, Local Enterprise Partnerships, and future leaders.
+Our goal is to drive change in connectivity, support disaster response, and promote compassionate leadership.

-Over almost 25 years, we have worked with SMEs in the North West of England and beyond, building a strong reputation for improving productivity and leadership, and develop new sustainable practices and skills.
+Over almost 25 years, we have worked with SMEs in the North West of England and beyond, building a strong reputation for improving productivity and leadership, and developing new sustainable practices and skills.

 Compassionate leadership in the NHS